CloudVE/galaxycloudrunner/docs/topics/configure_job_conf.rst

    :emphasize-lines: 24-26

 Enable the ``dest_if_size_enabled`` flag as highlighted to filter by size.
-This will check that the job is routed to Pulsar only if the total size of the input files are less than 1GB.
+This will make sure that the job is routed to Pulsar only if the total size of the input files are less than 1GB.
 If not, they are routed to ``dest_if_size_fallback_destination_id``, which in this case, is a local queue.